How Do I Apply?

 What is your block schedule like?

-For the past three years, we have used the X+Y (in our case 2+4) model.
+We use the X+Y (in our case 2+4) model.
 This means that throughout the year residents have 2 weeks of outpatient rotations during which they have 3 continuity clinic sessions per week, alternating with 4 weeks of typically inpatient rotations during which they have no continuity clinic responsibilities.

 Is there a limit to the number of residents that can join the optional tracks?